The Hague Hacks Festival 2019 Blog

 So what do we do?

 As I talked with Mohanasundar Radhakrishnan, a TU Delft PhD who focuses on the climate adaptation of urban areas towards increasing their flood resilience, I understood the importance of using technology to map systems in order to understand them better.
-It is very difficult to see how the many layers of invested interest overlay and intertwine with each other, creating complex scenarios that are hard to grasp for the average citizen.
+It is very difficult to see how the many layers of invested interest overlap and intertwine with each other, creating complex scenarios that are hard to grasp for the casual observer.

 Technology has gotten us very far for sure.
 It has granted us unparalleled levels of connectivity, resilience, food production, and the capacity to react against disasters to name but a few.
 Yet, at what cost?
 Much has to be done if we want to effectively use technology for the well-being of the many and not only the few.
 Technology has the potential to open doors to a fairer future, where humans are not simply subservient to the production of goods, and the environment is not at the mercy of economic purposes.
 The Hague, as the International City of Peace and Justice, along with organizations like The Hague Peace Projects, Impact City, and The Humanity Hub to name a few, have embraced the mission of facilitating human rights collaborations, and focus their efforts and resources on creating a better world for all.

 We can all join this mission!
 I consider it a personal calling to take part in the process of improving the lives of others.
 I believe that by exercising our humanity, our innate ability to connect, empathize, and collaborate with others, we may achieve our full potential as human beings.